 Expense Control.
 There are things you can do to lower your expenses, and most of those center around your housing.
 If money is going to be tight, consider moving to a home that costs less to maintain and operate, and/or in a more affordable area.

-Ultimately, how much you need for retirement depends on what kind of lifestyle you hope to have.
-Knowing how much you need to retire in advance is one of the best planning decisions you can make.
+Ultimately, calculating how much you need for retirement depends on what kind of lifestyle you hope to have.
+Knowing how much you need to retire in advance is one of the best planning decisions you can make for retirement.

 For further reading

 Comments?
-What is your formula for determining how much is enough for retirement?
+What is your formula to calculate how much is enough for retirement?
 Do you estimate you will get to your target number, or did you already?
 Please share your experiences in the Comments section below so we can all learn from one another.